moribvndvs/passport-examples/README.md

 - `example-simple`: A very simple Express server that uses Handlebars and basic form posts to authenticate users using the `passport-local` strategy.
 See the README in that folder for more info.
 - `example-simple-react`: A very simple express server that uses React and the `passport-local` strategy.
 This example also shows a way to ensure someone can't access a route unless they are logged in (see `/shared/middleware/mustBeLoggedIn.js`).
 This could actually be used in any express server using passport on any route.
+- `example-social-media-react`: A refinement of the simple React app, but supports multiple social media logins in addition to username/password.
+As an added bonus, it shows how to use access tokens provided by the social media site's passport strategy to access the user's data from the social media site's API.
+In this example, users that log in via Spotify can retrieve their playlists, and likewise for Twitter users' tweets.

 ## Miscellaneous